 Teachers embed concepts and promote deeper thinking through carefully planned questioning.
 Pupils are encouraged to explore mathematics in depth using mathematical vocabulary to reason and explain their thinking.
 A wide range of concrete, pictorial and abstract representations are used throughout the curriculum to aid conceptual and procedural understanding.

 By teaching mathematics in this way, we aim to provide a curriculum which caters for the needs of all pupils and sets them up with the necessary knowledge and skills for them to become successful mathematicians through school and beyond.

 At Gilbertstone, we teach mathematics through the White Rose Maths mastery programme designed to spark curiosity and excitement and nurture confidence in mathematics.
 This is built around a child‑centred lesson design that models and embeds a growth mindset approach to maths and focuses on helping all children to build a deep understanding of maths concepts.
-White Rose Maths is used from Nursery to Year 6.
+White Rose Maths is used from Reception to Year 6.

 The vast majority of pupils progress through the curriculum content at the same pace.
 Differentiation is achieved by emphasising deep knowledge through scaffolded support and, where possible, same day keep up intervention is used to embed concepts to ensure a secure understanding before building on prior learning.

 The lesson structure followed in school begins with a Flashback 4 which revisits prior learning.